romange/blog/content/post/seastar.md

 The problem is common to Java futures as well, not just to C++ or Seastar.

 Consider, for example, the following code taken from Seastar's wiki page.
-It start a listener loop on port 1234 that accepts server connections.
+It starts a listener loop on port 1234 that accepts server connections.
-For each accepted connection it writes a response into a socket and then closes it.
+For each accepted connection it writes a response into its socket and then closes it.

 ```cpp
 seastar::future<> service_loop() {